Navigation

 Three dimensions, ten weighted signals.
 Every roadmap candidate gets one number; the matrix at the bottom turns those numbers into a go / no-go.

-Most product orgs prioritize by vibes plus politics.
-The loudest stakeholder wins, the engineering estimate becomes the whole conversation, and the bet that actually moves the P&L gets pushed to next quarter because it's “hard.”
+In a lot of roadmap meetings, the loudest stakeholder wins, the engineering estimate becomes the whole conversation, and the bet that actually moves the P&L gets pushed to next quarter because it's “hard.”

 This rubric exists to take that conversation off the rails.
 It forces every candidate on the roadmap through the same ten signals, produces a single comparable score, and puts the result on a 2×2 matrix that finance and CEO can read in three seconds.
 It doesn't make the decision for you — but it makes the decision defensible.